 The UU@UN is supported financially by individual, family, and congregational contributions.
 Some congregations choose to dedicate their offering on UN Sunday to support our vital mission, while others choose to contribute in their annual budget.
 We invite you to decide the best way for you congregation to support the UU@UN.
 See below for sample language to introduce a collection during virtual worship, or you're welcome to use the Offering Invitation video we created and have shared below.
 There is also an option for people to text “UNSunday” to 51555 to donate via mobile phone or give directly online at giving.uua.org/UUatUN.

 “Today’s collection is for the Unitarian Universalist Office at the United Nations.
 The UU@UN has held a prominent place at the UN since 1962, advocating for UU values on the global stage.
 Within our lifelong quest for a world community with peace, liberty, and justice for all, the UU Office at the United Nations is one way that we are getting closer to that goal.
-By engaging every day with Member States and agencies and speaking out in defense of human rights for those who are oppressed, the UU Office at the United Nations’s advocacy is focused on bringing the global community together to share solutions for demilitarizing local police forces and to amplify just and inclusive ways to keep communities safe.
+By engaging every day with Member States and agencies and speaking out in defense of human rights and to protect our planet, right now the UU Office at the United Nations’s advocacy is focused on bringing the global community together to share solutions for demilitarizing local police forces and to amplify just and inclusive ways to keep communities safe.
 The UU@UN uses its affiliation with the UN Framework Convention on Climate Change to bring representatives of Unitarian Universalism to speak for our values at UN climate conferences.
-As nationalism, climate injustice, and racism continue to threaten our world community, having our UU voice represented at the UN is more critical than ever, and the UU@UN relies on congregational and individual donations to continue its work.
+As nationalism, climate injustice, and racism continue to threaten our world community, having our UU voice represented at the UN is critical, and the UU@UN relies on congregational and individual donations to continue its work.